MGI-tech-bioinformatics/SuperPlus/README.md

 ### Quick Guide:

 Before SuperPlus pipeline, you need to split barcodes, filter duplicate and adpater for stLFR reads.
 You can run run_split_unsort_filter.sh under ./split_barcode/.
-And you need to change Read1 Read2 and Output.
+And you need to change program directory, Read1, Read2 and Output.
 ```
 sh ./run_split_unsort_filter.sh
 ```

 The SuperPlus pipeline requires two stLFR read file and an optional ONT read file, all formatted in fastq. runall.sh and runall_ont.sh are two scripts for running pipeline.

+* Need to change directory for program.

 For monoploid: